Security

 Encrypted in transit and at rest

-TLS 1.3 for every connection.
+TLS 1.3 on every connection.
 AES-256 for data at rest in Postgres and object storage.
-Backups are encrypted with separate keys.
+Backups use separate encryption keys.

-Row-level security in Postgres means an associate can never read a column their role does not own.
+Row-level security in Postgres ties every row to your store.
+A different store — or a stray query — cannot read your data.
 The API never returns what the database refuses to serve.

 Least-privilege access

-Engineering access to production is gated through SSO + hardware MFA, time-boxed, and logged.
+Engineering access to production requires SSO and hardware MFA, is time-limited, and is logged.
 There is no shared admin account.

 Tested backups

 Point-in-time recovery up to 7 days.
-Monthly restore drills, tracked in a public-to-customers runbook.
+We run monthly restore drills and track them in a runbook available to customers.

 Audit logging